napi-rs/package-template/README.md

 git push --follow-tags
 ```

-Github actions will do the rest job for you.
+GitHub actions will do the rest job for you.